Delhi Queer Pride Parade: 2019

 On 24 November 2019, members of the LGBTQ+ community people organised the parade where more than 1000 people joined.

 2020-21

 Because of COVID-19, the Delhi Queer Pride Parade in 2020 and 2021 was cancelled.

 2022-23

 Because of elections, and delay in permission, the 13th Delhi Pride was postponed from November, and was held on 9 January 2023.

 It was the first offline Delhi Pride Parade after the COVID pandemic.
 Thousands of people marched from Barakhamba Road Metro Station and assembled near Jantar Mantar.

 This pride parade happened during the time when the cases for recognition of same-sex marriages were pending in various regional courts and were collectively transferred to jurisdiction of Supreme Court by itself.
 Thus this parade emphasised on demands of recognition of same-sex marriages.

-The number of people who participated in this march is estimated to be around 12,000, significantly higher than previous years.
+The number of people who participated was estimated to be around 12,000, significantly higher than previous years.